If you got here, I bet you’re on a Palermo shopping pilgrimage. I feel you.

 Moor’s Heads Italian Souvenirs

-Ballaro is one of the four historical, ancient markets of Palermo.
+Ballaro is one of the three historical, ancient markets of Palermo.
 Maybe the most authentic of them all: a fusion trading place with either fresh, local or Sicily-inspired products of all sorts, yet sold in the fussy vibe of north African souks.

 In Ballaro, you can find literally everything: from food in all forms, a splash of fresh fruits and vegetables ripened by the Sicilian sun, blends of dried herbs, meat stalls and traditionally cooked dishes to all tiny kitschy souvenirs and clothing at accessible prices.